The Executioner and Her Way of Life: Sales

 By February 2022, the series had over 300,000 copies in circulation.
 By January 2024, the series had over 400,000 copies in circulation.
-BookWalker, a Japanese e-book store, reported that the series ranked 25th on its list of most-downloaded light novels in 2022.
+BookWalker, a Japanese e-book platform, reported that the series ranked 25th on its list of most-downloaded light novels in 2022.

 Accolades

-The debut volume won the grand prize at the 2018 GA Bunko Awards, becoming the first work to win the grand prize in seven years.
-The judge review commended it for its creativity and originality, with particular praise for the pacing and balance of the narrative.
+The debut volume won a Grand Prize at the 2018 GA Bunko Awards, becoming the first work to win one in seven years.
+The judge review described it as creative, with particular praise for the pacing and balance of the narrative.

-In 2020, the series was awarded seventh place at the Light Novel Lover Bookseller Awards, an event which had bookstore clerks across Japan vote for their favorite light novels.
-Two selected reviews spoke positively of the engaging nature and emotional impact of the plot, while the last review noted how the story filled in a perspective missing from traditional isekai works.
+In 2020, the series was awarded seventh place at the Light Novel Lover Bookseller Awards, an event in which bookstore clerks across Japan voted for their favorite light novels.
+Two selected reviews spoke positively of the emotional themes and story's pacing, while the last review opined that the story filled in a perspective missing from traditional isekai works.